-Obama names Utah, Nevada monuments despite opposition
+Obama names Utah, Nevada monuments despite GOP opposition

 “Today’s actions will help protect this cultural legacy and will ensure that future generations are able to enjoy and appreciate these scenic and historic landscapes,” Obama said in a statement.

 His administration has rushed to safeguard vulnerable areas ahead of President-elect Donald Trump’s inauguration.
 It has blocked new mining claims outside Yellowstone National Park and new oil drilling in the Arctic Ocean.
 Obama’s creation and expansion of monuments covers more acreage than any other president.

-But Trump’s upcoming presidency has tempered the excitement for tribal leaders and conservationists, with some worrying he could try to reverse or reduce some of Obama’s expansive land protections.
+But Trump’s upcoming presidency has tempered the excitement of tribal leaders and conservationists, with some worrying he could try to reverse or reduce some of Obama’s expansive land protections.

-U.S. Rep. Rob Bishop of Utah, who opposes the Bears Ears Monument, has suggested presidents have the power to undo monuments, though it has not been done before.

-A coalition of tribes pushed for the creation of Utah’s eighth national monument, though they asked Obama to make it about 500,000 acres larger than the monument he named Wednesday.

-The Navajo Nation is one of five tribes that will get an elected official on a first-of-its-kind tribal commission for the Bears Ears monument.
-The panel will provide federal land managers with tribal expertise and historical knowledge about the area, federal officials said.

-Tucked between existing national parks and the Navajo reservation, the proposed monument features stunning vistas at every turn, with a mix of cliffs, plateaus, towering rock formations, rivers and canyons across wide expanses covered by sagebrush and juniper trees.
+Sen. Orrin Hatch said Obama showed “an astonishing and egregious abuse of executive power” and that “far-left special interest groups matter more to him than the people who have lived on and cared for Utah’s lands for generations.”

+Christy Goldfuss, managing director of the White House Council on Environmental Quality, said the Antiquities Act that allows a president to create monuments does not give a president authority to undo a designation, a rule the courts have upheld.
+She acknowledged that Congress could take action, though.

-Opponents agree the area is a natural treasure worth preserving but said the federal designation would create restrictions on oil and gas development as well residents’ ability to camp, bike, hike and gather wood.
+Opponents agreed the area is a natural treasure worth preserving but worried the designation would restrict oil and gas development as well as residents’ ability to camp, bike, hike and gather wood.

-No new mining and oil and gas development will be allowed within the monument boundaries, said Christy Goldfuss, managing director of the White House Council on Environmental Quality.
+New mining or energy development will be banned, but existing operations won’t be affected, federal officials said.
+Wood and plant gathering is still allowed as well as hunting, fishing and other recreation, they said.

 Members of Utah’s all-GOP congressional delegation had backed a plan to protect about 1.4 million acres at Bears Ears, while opening up other areas of the state for development.

-To many residents in the small, predominantly Mormon town of Blanding that sits near the new monument, the proposal is a thinly veiled, repackaged push from environmental groups who recruited tribes after previous attempts at the designation fizzled out.
+Tucked between existing national parks and the Navajo reservation, the monument features stunning vistas at every turn, with a mix of cliffs, plateaus, towering rock formations, rivers and canyons across wide expanses covered by sagebrush and juniper trees.

+At the Gold Butte site, Native American rock art and artifacts are scattered amid rugged mountains, sandstone formations and Joshua tree forests.
+Pioneers used the area for cattle ranching and mining, while campers and ATV riders enjoy it today.
+It’s named for an early 1900s mining town.

-In Nevada, retiring Democratic U.S. Sen. Harry Reid has pushed for protections at Gold Butte, a remote area northeast of Lake Mead, but GOP members of the state’s congressional delegation have been vocal opponents.
+Retiring Democratic Sen. Harry Reid pushed for protection of the remote area northeast of Lake Mead, but GOP members of Nevada’s congressional delegation have been vocal opponents.

-Bundy is one rancher who does not recognize federal jurisdiction in the area.
-He was accused of illegally allowing his cows to roam there after failing to pay more than $1.1 million in fees and penalties.

-He has pleaded not guilty to charges in the 2014 standoff with U.S. agents trying to round up his cattle.
+The “designation is a wonderful capstone to a career of fighting to protect Nevada’s pristine landscapes,” Reid said in a statement.

+Nevada Sen. Dean Heller and Gov. Brian Sandoval, both Republicans, said Congress should make land designations.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.